shreeyajoshi2013/AWS_Data_Engineering_Spotify_Data/README.md

 ### Other Tools

+* Jupyter Notebook - For preliminary analysis of the source data
+* VS code - For deploing the project on Git
-* Miro board - Used for Data Pipeline Diagram
+* Miro board - For creating Data Pipeline Diagram

 ### References